 INTRODUCTION: The sources of drinking water (tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material.
 It also can pick up substances resulting from the presence of animals or from human activities.
 Contaminants that may be present in source water include microbial contaminants, inorganic contaminants, pesticides and herbicides, organic chemical contaminants, and radioactive contaminants.
-To ensure that tap water is safe to drink, the State and the EPA prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-New York State Health Department and Federal Drug Administration regulations also establish limits for contaminants in bottled water, which must provide the same protection for public health.
+To ensure that tap water is safe to drink, the EPA and the New York State Department of Health (NYSDOH) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+NYSDOH and Federal Drug Administration regulations also establish limits for contaminants in bottled water, which must provide the same protection for public health.

-In accordance with State regulations, the Cornell Water System routinely monitors your drinking water for numerous contaminants.
+In accordance with New York State regulations, CUWS routinely monitors your drinking water for numerous contaminants.
 Table 3a, page 5, shows the analytical test results for contaminants that were detected.
 These results are compared to the applicable state guideline or maximum contaminant level (MCL).
-Table 4a, page 7, shows the contaminants that were monitored but not detected in your water.
+Table 4, page 7, shows the contaminants that were monitored but not detected in your water.